Anna Considine says accessing the internet at her home in southeast Gainesville is a struggle.

 “They’re pretty much a monopoly around here, because it’s really hard to get another service provider,” Considine added.
 “It would be nice to have some competition for Cox.”

-The Gainesville City Commission is considering whether to build a broadband network in a quest for cheaper and faster internet for local residents and businesses.
+The Gainesville City Commission is considering whether to build a municipal broadband network in a quest for cheaper and faster internet for local residents and businesses.
 Whether there’s sufficient public support for such an initiative is anything but certain, according to a recent survey.

 Gainesville Mayor Lauren Poe has sent letters to surrounding municipal officials and other entities to see if there’s interest in collaboration.
 State law mandates that Gainesville would need its residents to approve a referendum on a bond term longer than 15 years.